 Scripts that assume a single-page context

-React-based designs that use ReactDOM.createRoot() will attempt to mount a React app inside WordPress's template — which already has a full DOM structure.
-The React mount will wipe the WordPress header and footer.
+React-based designs that use ReactDOM.createRoot() will try to mount a React app inside WordPress's template, which already has a full DOM structure.
+The React mount will wipe your WordPress header and footer.
 Use an automated tool that detects SSR noscript blocks and strips React remount scripts accordingly.

 Tailwind JIT styles missing